silviot/edx-platform-wiki/Locators:-Developer-Notes.md

 ````

 <a name="introspect"/>
-## Introspecting OpaqueKey Objects
+## Introspecting Locator Objects

 It is possible to get information from these objects.
-For example, if you are given a `course_key`, you can use `course_key.org` to get the organization the course belongs to.
+For example, if you are given a `course_locator`, you can use `course_locator.org` to get the organization the course belongs to.
 The specific pieces of information that can be retrieved from the keys is dependent on the type of key.
-Check the implementation of the key to see what pieces of information are available; [you can read about the different types of OpaqueKeys here](https://github.com/edx/edx-platform/wiki/Opaque-Keys).
+Check the implementation of the key to see what pieces of information are available; [you can read about the different types of Locators here](https://github.com/edx/edx-platform/wiki/Opaque-Keys).

 <a name="database"/>
 ## Saving to the Database
 You may see, in our code, custom Django Fields with the names `CourseKeyField` and `LocationKeyField`.
-Retrieving the value of one of these fields will give you an opaque key.
+Retrieving the value of one of these fields will give you a .
 The implementation of these fields can be found in `common/djangoapps/xmodule_django/models.py`.

 (The reason for this: in many places, we serialize out the `location` or `course_id` to the database.
 In the past, when these were strings, we used straight `CharField`s to write out the data.
 Now that we're using OpaqueKeys, we use these fields to handle the serialization/deserialization in the database automatically.)